KoljaB/RealtimeSTT/docs/engines/sherpa-onnx.md

 The release-supported Nemotron-live/Parakeet-final production pair is Linux x86-64 with `sherpa-onnx==1.13.4`.
-Native Windows can load and run both models, and it is useful for development, but the Parakeet binding produced intermittent empty authoritative results on voiced cumulative-recovery fixtures during 1.0.3 validation.
+Native Windows can load and run both models, and it is useful for development, but the Parakeet binding produced intermittent empty authoritative results on voiced cumulative-recovery fixtures during earlier validation.
 An empty decode is indistinguishable from legitimate silence at the engine boundary, so native Windows Parakeet is not promoted for authoritative production finals in this release.
 Deploy this pair on Linux, or select another final engine (for example `faster_whisper`) while retaining Nemotron for live hypotheses.

 ## Troubleshooting